 2. Know your core customer.
 Who do you want to do more business with?
 Can you describe them?
 If you were sitting across from them, what would they say their needs and wants are?
 What do they fear?
 Paint a picture of this customer with such clarity you and your team will know exactly who you are designing the ‘next big thing’ for.

-You are making shifts to key factors rather than making wild swings and blowing up who you are to a point your core customer may not even recognize you.
-It’s a magnifying glass to the way you do things today that can help determine how you can restack the decks and thoughtfully add innovation.
+You are shifting to key factors rather than making wild swings and blowing up who you are to a point your core customer may not even recognize you.
+It’s a magnifying glass to how you do things today that can help determine how to restack the decks and thoughtfully add innovation.

 4. Level the brainstorming field.
 Make sure all voices from your team are heard without biased influence from the highest rank.
 Some ideas to ensure this are to: